Skip to content

 Share

-Last updated: April 2023
+Last updated: March 2026

 The Social Assistance Summaries series tracks the number of recipients of social assistance (welfare payments) in each province and territory.

 Social assistance is the income program of last resort.
 It is intended for households who have exhausted all other means of financial support.
 Every province and territory has its own social assistance program(s), and no two are the same.
+For the total incomes available to social assistance recipients, visit the Welfare in Canada report.

 In British Columbia, basic support and shelter benefits are provided through the British Columbia Employment and Assistance (BCEA) program, which is both income- and asset-tested.